mikenguyen13/data_analysis/springer/README.md

 `_abstract_style.html`, a head include added to the `bs4_book` block of `_output.yml`, which avoids touching bookdown's own stylesheet handling.

-Every chapter has 8 or 9 keywords.
-See the open question about that count below.
+Every chapter has six keywords.
+See the note on the count below.

 ## Checked against the published guidelines, 10 September 2026